robertsweetman/module_2/mdbook/src/1_slide.md

-How do we conclude why Supervised is better/most suitable.
+Q: How do we conclude why Supervised is better/most suitable.

-Use a decision tree 'cause this is most valid
+# Exploratory data analysis graphics

+# Evaluation metrics

 # Workflow